-Claude for Excel is currently available in beta as a limited research preview to Max, Team and Enterprise plans.
-To request access, join the waitlist here.
+Claude for Excel is currently in beta and available to Max, Team, and Enterprise plans.

 Claude for Excel is an add-in that integrates Claude into your Excel workflow.
 It's designed for professionals who work extensively with spreadsheets, particularly in financial analysis and modeling.